apache/flink/docs/release-notes/flink-1.9.md

 ## Known shortcomings or limitations for new features

-### New Table / SQL Blink runner
+### New Table / SQL Blink planner

 TBD

 ### Java 9 support

 Since Flink 1.9.0, Flink can now be compiled and run on Java 9.
-Note that certain components interacting with eternal systems (connectors, filesystems, metric reporters, etc.) may not work since the respective projects may have skipped Java 9 support.
+Note that certain components interacting with external systems (connectors, filesystems, metric reporters, etc.) may not work since the respective projects may have skipped Java 9 support.

 Related issues: